suvash/hulaaki/README.md

 ```

-Once you get the idea, feel free to check the inline documentation and
+Please check the inline documentation
-[client_test.exs](test/hulaaki/client_test.exs) for more example usage
+and [client_test.exs](test/hulaaki/client_test.exs) for more example
-and test strategy.
+usage and test strategy.

 ## Documentation

 Please refer to the inline documentation and tests to explore the
 documentation for now.
-This shall be improved over time.

 ## Contributing